-Option Description Bar Code Label Size Limit the maximum number of characters reported for the bar code label both to a host and on the Cartridge Map.
-Possible settings are 1 through 8.
-This is to accommodate software that requires that bar code labels be less than eight characters.
-It is used primarily for a Read Element Status command.
-Default: 8 Bar Code Label Alignment Specify the alignment of a bar code label reported in the response to the Read Element Status command.
-The options are Left Align or Right Align.
-When used in conjunction with the label size option, this option strips unwanted trailing characters (left alignment) or leading characters (right alignment).
-Default: Left Align Bar Code Label Check Digit Aution: Standard bar code labels from Overland do not have a check digit.
+Option Description Bar Code Label Check Digit CAUTION: Standard bar code labels from Overland do not have a check digit.
 Enabling this option prevents those labels from being read.
-Enable or disable the verification of a check digit character in the bar code label.
-For bar code labels without the check character, select Disabled.
-For bar code labels with the check character, select either Enable Check, Send [the check character to the host] or Enable Check, Don't Send [the check character to the host].
+Enable or disable the verification of a check digit character in the bar code label. • For bar code labels without the check character, select Disabled. • For bar code labels with the check character, select either Enable Check, Send [the check character to the host] or Enable Check, Don't Send [the check character to the host].
 If disabled and a bar code label with a check character is read, the check character is displayed as part of the bar code.
 If enabled and a bar code label with no check character is read, the library will indicate No Label Present.
-Default: Disabled Bar Code Reader Specify whether the bar code reader will retry reading bar code Bar Code Reader labels on individual cartridges.
+Default: Disabled Bar Code Reader Specify whether the bar code reader will retry reading bar code labels on individual cartridges.
 Default: Retries Enabled Module Configuration Specify the Library Module Configuration.
 Three options are available: Standalone - Used when the library contains a single unit.
-Master - Used to designate this library as the primary library which controls the XpressChannel® in a multiple module system.
-Slave - Used to designate this library as a slave library in a multiple module system.
+Master - Used to designate this library as the primary library which controls the PassThru HRA in a multiple-module system.
+Slave - Used to designate this library as a slave library in a multiple-module system.
 Default: Standalone